 BEST WAY TO GET AROUND MÁLAGA: On foot

 BEST MONTHS TO VISIT MÁLAGA: Spring & Autumn.
 December is also popular.

 DAY 1: DISCOVER MÁLAGA’S HISTORY

-Although Málaga was founded by the Phoenicians in the 8th Century BC, it prospered as a trading port for the Romans from 218 BC.
+Málaga was founded by the Phoenicians in the 8th Century BC and prospered as a trading port for the Romans from 218 BC.
 After the fall of the Roman Empire in the 5th Century AD, it was held by the Vandals and the Visigoths until the Moors invaded early in the 8th Century.

 In 1487, the city was taken by Christian forces, after which it went into decline.
 It was not until the 19th Century that Málaga would see its fortunes reversed.

 There has been a market in Plaza de la Merced since at least the 15th Century and its roots can be traced back to the Romans.
 Plaza de la Constitución has been the beating heart of Málaga since the Moorish period.

 If you want to learn more about Málaga’s Old Town, join a free walking tour with Explore Málaga.
 The local guides are a mine of knowledge and this tour will help you get the lay of the land.